The questions most frequently asked by candidates applying for the Kirkland scholarships

 19. What are the financial conditions of the Program?

 The Program organizers offer the scholarships of approx. PLN 1,800 x 9 months.
 Additionally, the following costs are covered: educational fees, accommodation in Poland, insurance, travel to and from Poland.

 20. How does the selection process look like?

 Stage 1 - formal assessment of applications (checking if all candidates meet the eligibility criteria)

 Stage 2 - substantive assessment of application (experts from such fields as: economics, law, political science, social science, etc. assess the documents sent by a given candidate; what is especially important is the program of study.
 The candidates that have been positively evaluated are invited for the interviews.
 The persons who qualified to the 3rd stage are informed thereof via e-mail in the second half of March.

 Stage 3 - interviews (organized in the Embassy of the Republic of Poland in the majority of countries listed in the announcement).
-In 2016 the interviews are set from April 13 to April 30, 2016.
+The interviews are set from April 01 to April 30, 2017.